theo-armour/pages/13-technology-applied-sciences/computing-software/software-by-vendor/microsoft/word.md

 Remember you can toggle the preview of the mail merge by clicking on the "Preview Results" button.

+## Word Mailmerge template file

+* Ignore popups about "data source" when opening the template
+* Always say no and start fresh
+* Set space after paragraph to zero, add manual line breaks

+## Outlook

 * Outlook (old) must be open and logged into
-* Outlook must be the default email client for "Mailto" links to work
+* Outlook must be the default email client for "Mailto" links to work (??)
-* Set space after paragraph to zero, add manual line breaks

-Rules & Field Codes
+## Rules & Field Codes

 * Good usage might be able to automate a lot of writing
 * Rules are very tricky ~ steep learning curve ~ near impossible to document / diagnose